KhaledTaymour/the-movies/README.md

 ### How to use it?

 You can clone or download the repo.
-Then to run it you can run the command `npm start` which will run webpack in dev mode, or you can create a build by running `npm run build`
+Then install the packages by running `npm install` on the root folder, Then to run it you can run the command `npm start` which will run webpack in dev mode, or you can create a build by running `npm run build`